chrisnperez/Guessing-Game/README.md

+Hello! :) Thank you for reading me.
+Please read thoroughly to understand the scope of the game and the functionality.

 **Guessing Game Web App**
 Welcome to the Guessing Game web app repository!
 This project is a web application that challenges users to guess an integer within a certain number of tries.
 If they guess the correct integer, they win the game!